orbitalchicken/Roadmap/Triaged.md

 --------------------
     In live session, a restart causes the screen to hang on shut down. --> long standing issue on some hardware.
     “Show icons in menus” works with xed, but “Toolbar button labels” does not --> changes in GTK3 regarding menu icons force applications to enforce their presence
+    xfce:
+        when I put the Xfce panel into kiosk mode, I lose all changes to the panel that I’ve made previously.
+Kiosk mode does work well in Xubuntu 16.04.x, with preservation of the changes I made.
+But not in Linux Mint 18.1 Xfce: it just falls back to the installation defaults.
+This is the method I use for kiosk mode for the Xfce panel: https://sites.google.com/site/easylinuxtipsproject/xfce#TOC-Lock-the-panels-kiosk-mode- (item 7, right column)
+    kde:
+        Enhanced Desktop colour consistency idea: Before http://pasteall.org/pic/show.php?id=111473, After http://pasteall.org/pic/show.php?id=111474. --> Good idea, but Breeze is going through important changes and we're not frozen on Plasma (PPA Scheme) so let's stick to upstream as much as possible right now.
+        Wallpaper -> Positioning currently uses ‘Scaled’, may I recommend ‘Scaled and Cropped’ (matches Cinnamon’s ‘Picture aspect’ ‘Zoom’ functionality).
+Recommendation prevents image distortion for those using different aspect ratio display devices. --> Definitely, but this isn't directly configurable upstream without resorting to scripting. enable two things in Dolphin?
+1. Make Tab switch between panes, as KDEneon does, 2.
+Disable single-click activation of items.

 Can't reproduce
 ---------------